Associate Editors

 As Associate Editor you are asked to manage the review of 3-5 papers, and to collect at least 3 independent reviews for each paper.

-The papers assigned to you are already available it the system, please proceed to check for potential conflicts of interest or papers that you do not feel comfortable handling at: https://its.papercept.net/conferences/scripts/start.pl and click enter in “Associate Editor for Contributed Papers”.
+The papers assigned to you are already available in the system, please proceed to check for potential conflicts of interest or papers that you do not feel comfortable handling at: https://its.papercept.net/conferences/scripts/start.pl and click enter in “Associate Editor for Contributed Papers”.

 In order to ensure a fair review process in accordance with IEEE-ITSS standards, Associate Editors must verify that the following premises are met: